 Amazon is the world's largest online retailer and cloud storage provider.
-In addition to innumerable accusations of fuelling the climate crisis, complicity in Israeli apartheid, tax avoidance, horrendous working conditions and union busting, the company also provides crucial digital infrastructure facilitating the functioning of the border industry69.
+In addition to innumerable accusations of fuelling the climate crisis, tax avoidance, horrendous working conditions and union busting, the company also provides crucial digital infrastructure facilitating the functioning of the border industry69.
 In addition to hosting most US immigration enforcement systems70 and lobbying aggressively for policy to make this more profitable, the company has also developed its own facial recognition system71 which it has pitched to ICE.

 Furthermore, they are also a minority owner of Air Transport Services Group (ATSG) whose passenger arm Omni Air International is the sole provider of 'high-risk' deportation flights for ICE.
-Therefore, they also directly profit from the use of violence72 against those who 'fail to
+Therefore, they also directly profit from the use of violence72 against those who 'fail to comply' with their removal from the US.